echo-legal/style-guide/CE.md

     * `AnnualPaymentCalculation`

-3. Computable variables, used in spans to control additional woridng so will evaluate to true or false: all caps, underscores to separate words.
+3. Computable variables, used in spans to control additional wording so will evaluate to true or false: all caps, underscores to separate words.
 Try to include a verb to phrase as a question:

     * `HAS_MULTI_BORROWERS`
     * `HAS_SINGLE_CORPORATE_BORROWER`